Coby Fleener, TE, Stanford

 Dwayne Allen*, TE, Clemson

-Height: 6-4.
-Weight: 255.
-Projected 40 Time: 4.65.
-Projected Round (2012): 1-2.
-11/4/11: Allen is putting together an excellent senior season.
-He has been a red zone force for Clemson, and is capable of doing more, if only the team were to utilize him more.
-Allen has totaled 37 receptions for 464 yards and five scores.
-He has been a good run blocker for the Tigers.
+Allen had an excellent junior season.
+He was a red-zone force for Clemson, and was capable of doing even more if the team had simply targeted him more in the passing game.
+In 2011, Allen caught 50 receptions for 598 yards and eight scores.
+He was also a good run blocker for the Tigers.

 8/19/11: Of the tight ends at the top of the 2011 draft class entering the season, Dwayne Allen is the biggest-bodied player with a prowess for blocking.
 Last year, he did a good job as a blocker for Andre Ellington among others.
 At the same time, Allen is not a slouch as a receiver.
 He caught 31 passes for 356 yards, the most ever for a sophomore tight end at Clemson.
 Allen enters the year as a solid second-rounder.